virgiramirez/virgiramirez/README.md

 ## About me 🌟

-- 🤓 I'm interesting in software testing and frontend development
+- 🤓 I'm interesting in software testing and frontend development.
 - 🌱 I'm currently also studying through courses about testing for beginners, in the future I would like to get into test automation.
 - 📍 Based in Tandil, Argentina.
 - 🧠 Always curious and learning something new.